Speech Therapy

 Is speech therapy CRA eligible in Canada?

 Yes.
-Speech therapy services provided by a licensed speech-language pathologist (SLP) qualify as medical expenses under the Medical Expense Tax Credit (METC) pursuant to paragraph 118.2(2)(a) of the Income Tax Act.
-Because a Health Spending Account reimburses CRA-eligible medical expenses, speech therapy is eligible for HSA reimbursement when the provider is an authorized medical practitioner in the province where services are rendered.
+Speech therapy services provided by a licensed speech-language pathologist (SLP) are CRA-eligible medical expenses, which means they're reimbursable through your HSA.
+The SLP must be an authorized medical practitioner in the province where services are rendered.

 What Qualifies